sagnikc395/100xdevs-cohort1/notes/week8/week8.2 - deploying npm packages, monorepos intro.md

 - npm workspaces
 - lerna
 - turborepo
 - rather than using npm, use npm workspaces and with turborepo(mono repo handling repos). without installing anything and can be used.

-- ### Turborepo:
+## Turborepo:
 - one of many monorepo frameworks(actually a build system for js and ts)
 - can also help us created new monorepo.
+- kitchen sink has frontend and backend code also
+- can also integrate react-native with it.
+- the whole point is to allow one module to import from other module.
+- general practice to package these things in signup ui and other.
 -